parth-ranalkar/aws-resource-usage-report/README.md

 # aws-resource-usage-report

-In this repository, I've developed a shell script used daily by DevOps engineers to track the usage of AWS resources and generate a report.
-By scheduling it with crontab, it runs automatically on a daily or weekly basis, depending on the requirements.
+I developed a shell script that helps DevOps engineers track AWS resource usage and generate detailed reports.
+By scheduling the script with crontab, it runs automatically on a daily or weekly basis, depending on the specific requirements.
+This automation ensures regular monitoring and reporting without manual intervention.